datamaranai/langid.py/HOWTO.md

 $ docker build -t langid:$LANGID_VERSION .

-Run: add -d to run in background
+Run: add -d to run in background.
+Remembet to have an outbound rule in aws at $LANGID_PORT to your public IP address!

 $ docker run --name langid -d -p 9008:$LANGID_PORT --rm langid:$LANGID_VERSION